 Important: When unplugging the device from the power source, TwoNav will inform you of the disconnection.
-If you do not answer the message within 30 minutes, the system will turn off in order to avoid accidental discharges (you may deactivate this function form 'Configuration > System > Autonomy')
+If you do not answer the message within 30 minutes, the system will turn off in order to avoid accidental discharges (you may deactivate this function form 'Configuration > System > Autonomy)

 Warning: Avoid vibrations or rude movements on device while USB port is connected.
 It may deform USB port, being reparation out of warranty.
-Do not re-charge battery while driving a motorbike or any other vehicle which is causing vibrations.